-Course Code

-Course Name Data Analytics

-Credits 3L:0T: 0 P

-Pre-Requisites Data Structure, Statistics Data Mining
+Course Code Code will be given as per choice in particular semester and paper Course Name Data Analytics Category of Course Professional Elective Courses Credits 3L: 0T: 0P C:3 Pre-Requisites Data Structure, Statistics Data Mining

-- > Be exposed to big data.
+- ➢ Be exposed to big data.

-- ➤ Learn the different ways of Data Analysis.
+- > Learn the different ways of Data Analysis.

-- > Be familiar with data streams.
+- \succ Be familiar with data streams.

-- > Learn the mining and clustering.
+- Learn the mining and clustering.

 - > Be familiar with the visualization.